cj-mills/christianjmills/_posts/2021-7-29-Barracuda-PoseNet-Tutorial-V2-5.md

 ## Overview

 In this post, we will cover how to implement the post processing steps for single pose estimation.
+This method is much simpler than what is required to perform multi-pose estimation.
+However, it should only be used when there is a single person in the input image.